Crafty5020/E.S./README.md

 ______________________________________________________________________________
 There are two version the cmd version and the regular version(which is the version that uses pygame)
 ______________________________________________________________________________
-# Compiling instructions for both version
+# Compiling instructions for both versions
 ------------------------------------------------------------------------------

 1.Run